 Carbon steel and cast iron both require seasoning to keep food from sticking.
 Seasoning cast iron cookware is a simple process when done correctly.
-Due to the nature of seasoned cookware you should avoid cooking acidic foods like tomato sauce in both carbon steel and cast iron.
+Due to the nature of seasoned cookware, you should avoid cooking acidic foods like tomato sauce in both carbon steel and cast iron.

 You should use a similar method to clean both cast iron and carbon steel.
-Neither are dishwasher safe, so hand washing is required.
+Neither is dishwasher safe, so hand washing is required.
 To keep the seasoning intact, neither type should be submerged in water fully and soap use needs to be kept to a minimum.

-Both materials are prone to rusting when left moist for long periods of time.
+Both materials are prone to rust when left moist for long periods of time.
 A thorough drying with a clean towel after washing, followed by a quick re-season with oil is the best way to keep these dishes in top shape for a long time.

 Winner: Tie.
 They both require a little bit of work for long-term payoff.